clojure-emacs/clj-refactor.el/README.md

 ## Miscellaneous

+### Tweaks to paredit

 With clj-refactor enabled, any keybindings for `paredit-raise-sexp` is replaced by `cljr-raise-sexp` which does the same thing - except it also removes any `#` in front of function literals and sets.

+### Reload config

+You can use `cljr-reload-config` to resubmit configuration settings to `refactor-nrepl` after changing them in emacs.
+This is a good alternative to restarting the repl whenever you change settings affecting the middleware.

+Currently the only setting that applies to the middleware is `cljr-favor-prefix-rewriting`.

 ## More stuff to check out